We can't create a mailbox in Exchange Server, and it shows the error: Load balancing…

 Find large files with TreeSize

 Find large folders and files with TreeSize Free.
 There are plenty of other systems that can do the same.
-We recommend you to download and run Treesize Free on the system.
+We recommend you download and run Treesize Free on the system.
 In our example, it’s the Exchange Server.

 The prem folder size is 12.1 GB.